DavidOP1/Assignment4OS/README.md

 To run the test : ./Test

 After running the test, if all test have passed , a "Test has been done successfully" message will appear in the terminal.

+Stack supported command , from clients terminal :

+PUSH "string" : will push the string to the top of the stack.

+TOP : will display on the client's terminal the string last entered to the stack (LIFO).

+POP: will pop the last entered string to the stack.

 Example of the runnning program: